 Note: The combination of Steep banks and lots of deadfalls tend to clog the creek with wood from time to time, so keep look out.
-Best option currently is to run Richland Creek and hike up the trail on creek right to the Falls.
+A popular option is to run Richland Creek and hike up the trail on creek right to Twin Devil's Falls.

 This is a very small creek.
 Putin is barely enough to float a boat, but several tributaries quickly converge.
 Tight slots, fast slides, waterfalls, undercuts.
 Highlight is Twin Devil's Falls.
-Must run the last 2 miles of Richland Creek at high water.
+The runout on the last 2 miles of Richland Creek will be at high water.

 Big Devil's Creek is 2.75 miles to Richland and then 2 miles to the Campground access.
 Average and maximum gradients are for put-in to the Richland confluence.

-Put-in: Head North on NFS Road 1205 from Richland Creek Campground and head up the mountain to Icelado Gap.
-This will be at the bottom of the first steep downhill encountered.
+Put-in: Head North on Richland Creek Road (NFS 5080) from Richland Creek Campground and head up the mountain to Icelado Gap.
+This will be at the bottom of the first steep downhill is encountered.
 There is an intersection and a house to the South.
-Follow the road south past the House to Campbell Cemetery.
-Drag 0.25 miles to the creek.
+Follow the NFS Road 5082 south past the House to Campbell Cemetery.
+Carry 0.25 miles down to the creek.

-Take-out: Continuing East on Hwy 16 from Ben Hur for 1.5 miles and turn onto Pope County Road 68 (NFS 1205) and follow to NFS Richland Creek Campground.
+Take-out: Continuing East on Hwy 16 from Ben Hur for 1.5 miles and turn onto Upper Falling Water Road and follow to NFS Richland Creek Campground.
 This road will parallel Falling Water Creek most of the way.
-This can also be reached by taking Pope County Road 18 (Falling Water Road) farther East off Hwy 16.
+This can also be reached by taking Falling Water Road farther East off Hwy 16.